Back in March, Phil Jackson and his marketing team came up with a brilliant way of using Twitter to promote his upcoming book 11 RINGS.

-Mike Bresnahan of the LA Times has been trying to get this type of information from Jackson for years with no success but in Mike's morning piece this morning, he revealed some great excerpts from Jackson's book about the "juicy stuff" he and we have all been waiting for.
+Mike Bresnahan of the LA Times has been trying to obtain this type of information from Jackson for years with no success.
+However, in Mike’s morning piece, he revealed some great excerpts from Jackson’s book about the “juicy stuff” that we have all been waiting for.

 PERSONALITY